Court Geometry

 Schema Reference

-The nbadb analytical surface currently exposes 141 public tables/views across dimensions, facts, bridges, derived aggregations, and analytics views.
+The nbadb analytical surface exposes public tables and views across dimensions, facts, bridges, derived aggregations, and analytics views.

 Treat this section like the warehouse playbook: the curated pages explain how the lineup fits together, while the generated reference pages give you the box-score-exact schema contracts when you need to check a column, key, or constraint at 2am.